Upgrade Passbolt CE from v1 to v2

 Upgrade with a new server

 Considering that the system requirements haved it may make sense for you to upgrade on a fresh server.
-If that is what you want to do, copy the v1 backup files to your new server, import your passbolt database into your new server and proceed like you were upgrading on the same server, with the process described bellow.
+If that is what you want to do, copy the v1 backup files to your new server, import your passbolt database into your new server and proceed like you were upgrading on the same server, with the process described below.

 Upgrade from the same server